Ifycode-experiments/doc/contributor-guide/git-workflow.md

 **Step 3:** Set original repo as upstream:  `git remote add upstream git@github.com:code-collabo/node-mongo-cli.git`

-You can check that your forked repo's url is set as the origin & original repo's url is set as the upstream with: `git remote -v`
+You can check that your forked repo's url is set as the origin, and the original repo's url is set as the upstream with: `git remote -v`

 ## Updating your fork